CellMap logo

 Predict on test data#

-Example scripts for predicting on test data are provided in the examples directory.
-The scripts are named predict_2D.py and predict_3D.py, respectively, and are annotated for clarity.
-You can run one such script by simply running the following on the command line:
+Example scripts for predicting on test data are also provided in the examples directory.
+The scripts are named predict_2D.py and predict_3D.py, respectively.
+You can use one such script by simply running the following on the command line:

 python predict_2D.py